It can be difficult to stay on track during the lengthy college admissions process

 at a college, you do have to submit an enrollment deposit by May 1 to a school that has admitted you.
 However, you can switch to the school that waitlisted you if you make it off of the wait list over the summer.
 Again, no refunds will be given on the deposit to the school that originally admitted you, and you will owe the waitlist college a deposit too.

 Colleges will not grant any extensions to the May 1 deadline while you wait to hear back from any schools you've been wait-listed at, so your best option is to submit your enrollment deposit and switch if you are admitted.

 Let Colleges Know If You Decide Not to Attend

-In the content, let them know you have decided upon another college and include a thank you.
+In the letter or email, let them know you have decided upon another college and include a thank you.
 It is your choice whether or not you’d like to reveal which university you will be attending in lieu of theirs.

 Write Your Thank You Notes

 A thoughtful, hand-written note will show them your appreciation for their efforts.
-Include your final plans within the content, as well as your gratitude for their help and guidance.
+Include your final plans within the letter, as well as your gratitude for their help and guidance.